jolbertsodre/jolbertsodre/README.md

-### Bem-vindo ao meu perfil!
-Me chamo Jolbert Sodré, futuro desenvolvedor Full-stack!
+### Hello there!
+Welcome to my profile, my name is Jolbert Sodré, a Full-stack Developer and a Cybersecurity Technician!
 ##

 <div align="center">